-For the purpose of the Data Protection Act 1998 and subsequently the General Data Protection Regulation (the Act), NextGen Planners Ltd of 97 Alderley Road, Wilmslow, Cheshire, SK9 1PT is the data controller.
+For the purpose of the UK General Data Protection Regulation (the Act) and the PECR (Privacy and Electronic Communications Regulations), NextGen Planners Ltd of 16 Blackfriars Street, Salford, Manchester, England, M3 5BQ is the data controller.
 You write to The Data Protection Officer at this address.

 INFORMATION WE MAY COLLECT FROM YOU

 We may collect and process the following data about you:

 Information that you provide to us by filling in forms on our site or that you e-mail to us.
 This includes information provided when you take a course, subscribe and/or register for any service that we may provide via our site from time to time or when you report a problem with our site.

 If you contact us, we may keep a record of that correspondence.

 We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

 Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data and the resources that you access.

 This information is held for 7 years then deleted unless there is a specific reason for retaining it, for example a legal obligation requires us to do so.

 IP ADDRESSES AND COOKIES